 First of all, you should try and have your office install water-saving fixtures that will reduce how much water is used doing everyday tasks.
 Furthermore, you should seriously consider installing rainwater tanks that would collect rainwater and then use it for flushing the toilets or watering the plants.
-Another easy way to save water is to use native plant life and drought-resistant species for the landscape, which will not require so much irrigation like some more popular choices.
+Another easy way to save water is to use native plant life and drought-resistant species for the landscape, which will not require so much irrigation as some more popular choices.

 Pulling the Plug

 Energy waste is another big problem with office buildings, especially if they are quite large and if there are companies that work in shifts where people tend to be quite wasteful thinking that someone else will unplug the appliances.

 Unplugging appliances is the first and the simplest step towards reducing electricity consumption in offices.
 This is particularly important to do come Friday, not letting the appliances and other electricity-powered items stay plugged in over the weekend.

 It is also very important to be smart about lighting and A/C as these can also become giant siphons of electricity if they are not used smartly.
 The cases when the heating is on full blast and you are compensating with A/C should simply be prohibited by law.

 Putting An End to Paper Wasting

 There is a definitive trend towards reducing the consumption of paper in offices these days, but there is always more that we can do.
 We need to further reduce the instances of unnecessary printing out of various memos and documents that no one will read or that everyone can read easily on their computers.
 Moreover, you can use electronic signatures these days which will be just as binding as putting ink on paper.
 Finally, the recycled paper may not be as snowy-white as the regular one, but trust us when we tell you that no one will mind.

 Going With Recycled Materials